-The application/x-www-form-urlencoded method SHOULD NOT be used except in application contexts where participating browsers do not have access to the Authorization request header field.
-Resource servers MAY support this method.
+application contexts where participating browsers do not have access to the Authorization request header field.
+Resource servers compliant with this specification MAY support this method.

 2.3.
 URI Query Parameter

 When sending the access token in the HTTP request URI, the client adds the access token to the request URI query component as defined by Uniform Resource Identifier (URI) [RFC3986] using the access_token parameter.